zew/go-questionnaire/README.md

 * The `transferrer` pulls in the responses from an internet server.

-* Once inside your organization, the results are fed into any JSON reading application.
+* Once inside your organization, the results are fed into any CSV or JSON reading application.

 ## Technical design principles